thelexxirose/Cruzr-Speech-REST-API/readme.md

 This installs node_modules and all necessary dependencies.

 Now you have to get an authentiacation key from dialogflow so that you can access dialogflow.
-When you have retrived a client access token, you have to point to that token as an environment variable.
+When you have retrived a client access token, you have to point to the client access token as an environment variable.
 Note that you have to use **GOOGLE_APPLICATION_CREDENTIALS** as the variable name.
 On Windows powershell:
 ```
 $env:GOOGLE_APPLICATION_CREDENTIALS="<Path to client access token>"